 How to find internships in America relevant to a history degree?

-How does a Online history degree influence career mobility and advancement in America?
+How does a online history degree influence career mobility and advancement in America?

-An online history degree in America can significantly enhance career mobility by providing graduates with critical thinking, research, and communication skills valued across many industries.
-According to the American Historical Association, history majors often move into diverse fields such as education, law, public policy, and archives management.
+An online history degree in America can significantly enhance career mobility and advancement by equipping students with critical thinking, research, and analytical skills valued across multiple industries.
+According to the U.S. Bureau of Labor Statistics, positions in education, museums, and government agencies often list a history degree as preferred or required.
+Graduates enjoy versatility in fields like law, public policy, and archival work, where historical knowledge informs decision-making and strategy.

 How does studying for a history degree in America prepare for interdisciplinary roles?